temporalio/temporal-learning/docs/tutorials/infrastructure/envoy/index.md

 ## Prerequisites

 - A Linux server with SSH access and the Envoy proxy installed.
 This can be a new Ubuntu server instance with no additional configuration performed.
 To install Envoy, refer to [the Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/start/install#install-envoy-on-debian-gnu-linux)
 - To enable HTTPS in the browser, you will need SSL certificates and your own domain name pointing to the server.
+You can create a standalone certificate using [these instructions](https://www.digitalocean.com/community/tutorials/how-to-use-certbot-standalone-mode-to-retrieve-let-s-encrypt-ssl-certificates-on-ubuntu-20-04)

 ## Obtaining the Temporal Binaries